-Autoptimize is a popular WordPress plugin to optimize your WordPress sites with more than 1 million active installs and more than 1000 five stars reviews at WordPress.org.
+Autoptimize is a popular WordPress plugin to optimize your WordPress sites with more than 1 million active installs and around 1,200 five stars reviews at WordPress.org.

-In this post, we will discuss how to use Autoptimize to improve your WordPress performance.
+In this post, we’ll discuss how to use Autoptimize to improve the performance of your WordPress websites.

 Table Of Contents